jakubfi/ictester/tool/README.md

 Apart from the program output, tester hardware signals its state with a status LED:

 * white - tester powered up and ready
-* yellow - DUT connected, test session running (do not remove the DUT from the socket)
+* amber - DUT connected, test session running (do not remove the DUT from the socket)
 * green - last test session finished with success (part is OK)
 * red - last test session finished with failure (part is defective)
 * purple - error encountered during session run